 the $i$-th row $M^k_{i*}$ of which is the fuzzy membership value of agent $i$ with respect to all local cluster centers in agent $k$'s point of view.
 Based on $M^k$, agent $k$ can obtain its membership matrix

-which is a binary matrix in which the only one element with the value 1 in row $\hat{M}^k_{i*}$ is sampled from the random distribution determined by $M^k_{i*}$ since an agent can only belong to one cluster.
+which is a binary matrix.
+Its only one element with the value 1 in the $i$-th row $\hat{M}^k_{i*}$ is sampled from the random distribution determined by $M^k_{i*}$, since an agent can only belong to one cluster.
 Based on $\hat{M}^k$, the cluster center of agent $k$ is the target

 while agent $k$'s cluster members are the pursuers